rolancon/key-value/README.md

     ; This is an atom
     term

+In case one would like to comment out the key part (and thereby the pair), just comment out the entire line:

+    ;key = value

+The value part of a pair can also be commented out separately by fronting it with a semicolon:

+    key = ;value

 Multi-line comments start end with two consecutive semicolons **;;** on separate lines, with the comments and newlines nested in between the two pairs of semicolons:

     ;;